ARM-software/arm-trusted-firmware/docs/user-guide.md

 5. Building the Trusted Firmware
 ---------------------------------

+*   Before building Trusted Firmware, the environment variable `CROSS_COMPILE` must point to the Linaro cross compiler:

+        export CROSS_COMPILE=<path-to-aarch64-gcc>/bin/aarch64-linux-gnu-

-To build the Trusted Firmware images, change to the root directory of the Trusted Firmware source tree and follow these steps:
+*   Change to the root directory of the Trusted Firmware source tree and build:

-1. Set the compiler path, specify a Non-trusted Firmware image (BL33) and a valid platform, and then build:

-        CROSS_COMPILE=<path-to-aarch64-gcc>/bin/aarch64-linux-gnu- \
-        BL33=<path-to>/<bl33_image>                                \
-        make PLAT=<platform> all fip
+        make PLAT=<platform> all

+    Notes:

-    If `PLAT` is not specified, `fvp` is assumed by default.
+    *   If `PLAT` is not specified, `fvp` is assumed by default.
 See the "Summary of build options" for more information on available build options.

-    The BL33 image corresponds to the software that is executed after switching to the non-secure world.
-UEFI can be used as the BL33 image.
-Refer to the "Building the rest of the software stack" section below.

-    The TSP (Test Secure Payload), corresponding to the BL32 image, is not compiled in by default.
+    *   The TSP (Test Secure Payload), corresponding to the BL32 image, is not compiled in by default.
 Refer to the "Building the Test Secure Payload" section below.

-    By default this produces a release version of the build.
+    *   By default this produces a release version of the build.
 To produce a debug version instead, refer to the "Debugging options" section below.

-    The build process creates products in a `build` directory tree, building the objects and binaries for each boot loader stage in separate sub-directories.
+    *   The build process creates products in a `build` directory tree, building the objects and binaries for each boot loader stage in separate sub-directories.
 The following boot loader binary files are created from the corresponding ELF files:

         *   `build/<platform>/<build-type>/bl1.bin`
         *   `build/<platform>/<build-type>/bl2.bin`
         *   `build/<platform>/<build-type>/bl31.bin`

         where `<platform>` is the name of the chosen platform and `<build-type>` is either `debug` or `release`.
-A Firmware Image Package (FIP) will be created as part of the build.
-It contains all boot loader images except for `bl1.bin`.

-    *   `build/<platform>/<build-type>/fip.bin`

-    For more information on FIPs, see the "Firmware Image Package" section in the [Firmware Design].

-2. (Optional) Some platforms may require a SCP_BL2 image to boot.
-This image can be included in the FIP when building the Trusted Firmware by specifying the `SCP_BL2` build option:

-        SCP_BL2=<path-to>/<scp_bl2_image>

-3. Output binary files `bl1.bin` and `fip.bin` are both required to boot the system.
-How these files are used is platform specific.
-Refer to the platform documentation on how to use the firmware images.
+The actual number of images might differ depending on the platform.

-4. (Optional) Build products for a specific build variant can be removed using:
+*   Build products for a specific build variant can be removed using:

         make DEBUG=<D> PLAT=<platform> clean